-Ellis has spent more than 30 years in public broadcasting management, previously as Station Manager of WILL-TV, Urbana, Illinois (1990-2000); as Director of TV Broadcasting at WMHT, Schenectady, New York (1983-1990); and as Director of Broadcasting and News Director at WSKG TV and Radio, Binghamton, New York (1976-1983).
+Ellis Bromberg has been General Manager of Milwaukee Public Television (MPTV), which includes WMVS and WMVT broadcasting, online, and print services, since 2000.
+He has spent more than 37 years in public broadcasting management, previously as Station Manager of WILL-TV, Urbana, Illinois (1990-2000); Director of TV Broadcasting at WMHT, Schenectady, New York (1983-1990); and Director of Broadcasting and News Director at WSKG TV and Radio, Binghamton, New York (1976-1983).

-As president of the Illinois Public Broadcasting Council from 1996-2000, Ellis led the effort to obtain a $22 million allocation from the Illinois legislature for the transition of that state’s eleven public television stations to digital broadcasting; it was one of the most generous state grants in the nation for that purpose.
+As president of the Illinois Public Broadcasting Council from 1996-2000, Ellis led the effort to obtain a $22 million allocation from the Illinois legislature for the transition of that state’s eleven public television stations to digital broadcasting.
+It was one of the most generous state grants in the nation for that purpose.